 12. Reverse Your Ceiling Fans to Draw Air Down

 Remember the saying “heat rises”?
-Consider distributing heat throughout your house by using a ceiling fan on low speed, since ceiling fans are highly cost efficient.
+Consider distributing heat throughout your house by using a ceiling fan at low speed, since ceiling fans are highly cost-efficient.
 If you do use ceiling fans, however, be sure to reverse the direction of the blades.
 Fans cool the house in the summer by rotating counterclockwise, creating a cooling breeze.
 In the winter, by switching the direction the blades rotate, the air is drawn gently upward, causing the warm air near the ceiling to come down into the rest of the room.

 13. Invest in Winter Wear

 An obvious way to save on money during the winter months is to keep your house heat a little lower than you normally would, but that doesn’t mean you have to be uncomfortable!
 Invest in winter wear like high-quality sweaters, cozy house slippers, and warm flannel sheets.

 14. Be Conscious of What’s Not in Use